How to Transform a Thrifted Side Table with Paint (Painted Side Table Makeover Tutorial)

 - Rust-Oleum Metallic Accents Paint– We used this to stencil our bee motifs.
 A little goes a long way.
 I am still working through my container even after painting a dresser (see here) as well as my dining room chandelier.

 - Benjamin Moore paint– I use testers because you do not need a gallon of paint.
-The testers come in an eggshell finish which I like.
+The testers come in an eggshell finish, which I like.

-- Rust-Oleum Zinsser Bulls Eye 1-2-3 Primer– This is always a best practice on wood which gives you a perfect foundation before you start painting.
+- Rust-Oleum Zinsser Bulls Eye 1-2-3 Primer– This is always a best practice on wood, which gives you a perfect foundation before you start painting.

-- Foam brushes– I like to use this to paint on the polyacrylic.They are less likely to pick up lint that can end up in your sealant and ruin your project.Noone ever wants to redo what they have done already, believe me I have been there.
+- Foam brushes– I like to use these to paint on the polyacrylic.
+They are less likely to pick up lint that can end up in your sealant and ruin your project.
+No one ever wants to redo what they have already done.
+Believe me, I have been there.

-- Purdy Brush– I swear by these, Yes I know! they are expensive, so take good care of them and they will take good care of all your painted projects.
-After each use wash thoroughly with warm water and soap.
+- Purdy Brush– I swear by these, Yes I know!
+They are expensive, so take good care of them, and they will take good care of all your painted projects.
+After each use, wash thoroughly with warm water and soap.
 I then hang them upside down to dry.

-- Clear Vinyl Self-Adhesive Laminate– If you are going to stencil, use a thicker self adhesive plastic to create your stencils with.
-Its sturdy and you can then use your stencils over again.
+- Clear Vinyl Self-Adhesive Laminate– If you are going to stencil, use a thicker self-adhesive plastic to create your stencils with.
+It’s sturdy, and you can then use your stencils over again.

-- Silhouette Cameo 4 with Bluetooth– Love my cameo I can create any stencil I desire, you are only limited by your own imagination.
+- Silhouette Cameo 4 with Bluetooth– Love my cameo, I can create any stencil I desire, you are only limited by your own imagination.
 I do not have a fancy one, and it does the trick every time.

 - Stencils – You can order any of my digital downloads or contact me for custom images to make your piece one of a kind.